How To Avoid Brand Cannibalization And Channel Conflict From Eating Into Your Revenue

 eCommerce charms sellers and buyers alike

-Inventory management, showcasing a wide range of products for customers to choose from, or offering flash sales do not evoke stress responses from online sellers.
+Inventory management, showcasing a wide range of products for customers, or offering flash sales do not evoke stress responses from online sellers.
 Digitalization and technology adoption have ensured that buyers and sellers in online marketplaces remain largely stress-free.
 Online marketplaces appeal to buyers from almost all age groups and cater to most buyer profiles, thus serving a wider customer demography.
 Brands can showcase what they have to offer consumers online or on any digital platform with a sizeable reach.
 Add to this a significant reduction of overhead expenditure and a more straightforward analysis of consumer persona, and brands can be certain of dominating the market

 At the same time, eCommerce allows buyers to make faster purchases anywhere, anytime, with easy payment and checkout options, as well as many other advantages.
 But, the most important advantage of using multiple channels for providing service and communication has to be the ability to manage client profiles, analyze consumer needs, fulfill agent and customer expectations as well as provide personalized experiences to customers throughout their journey with brands.